 A single-component enamel is a product that is ready to spray right out of the can.
 It dries in the air without the need for an activator.
 Leave the lid off the can and you'll find a dried up hockey puck where your paint used to be.

 Mostly, you'll find this stuff in aerosol cans.
-It's good for things like frames and barbecue grills, but not good for your car's body.
+It's good for things like frames and barbecue grills, but not good for painting a car.
 Eastwood's Chassis Black is a good example.
 It is an excellent coating for a car's frame and undercarriage.
 Single-component enamels generally do not offer good chemical resistance, so solvents like brake cleaner can strip this stuff off quickly, even months after the paint was applied.

 However, don't think that just because you are adding something to a paint that automatically makes it a two-component product.
 Usually (but not always) both single- and two-component paints are designed to be thinned with a reducer.
 They are manufactured "thick" to allow the painter the flexibility to thin the product to suit the atmospheric conditions he will face while spraying.
 This can cause confusion, however, because you will be mixing two things together (paint and reducer) to spray a single-component product, or likewise, mixing three things together (paint, reducer, and activator) to spray a two-component product.
 But remember-reducers do not activate the products, they thin them out.
 You only have a two-component product if you're adding an activator.